Sanix-Darker/sanixdk.xyz/content/blogs/the-weird-concept-of-branchless-programming.md

 Fast.
 No jumps.
 Pure ALU (arithmetic logic unit).

-## 0×02 CLAMP: SQUASHING RANGES WITHOUT IFs
+## 0×02 CLAMP: SQUASHING RANGES WITHOUT IFS

 The clamp is more complex.
 You want to bound a value between a `min` and `max`.
 We want to ensure a value stays within `[min, max]` without branches.
 This is key in physics simulations, rendering, and safety constraints.